Daron Acemoglu: Turkey

 In March 2011, Turkish Foreign Minister Ahmet Davutoğlu offered to appoint Acemoglu as Turkey's permanent representative to the OECD in Paris, a post he turned down in order to continue his academic career.

 Acemoglu met with Kemal Kılıçdaroğlu, leader of the opposition Republican People's Party (CHP) in October 2022.
 In December 2022 Kılıçdaroğlu appointed Acemoglu, among others, as his economic adviser.
 Pro-Erdogan circles criticized the move.
 One pro-government columnist said: "The Armenian Daron Acemoğlu, praised by FETÖ, prepared Kılıçdaroğlu's vision program (resembling his own roots)."
 In response, finance professor Özgür Demirtaş defended Acemoglu.
 "This tweet is both racist and presumptuous.
 The influence of Daron Acemoğlu on world's economy-finance professors is greater than the number of cells in your body.
 It's terrible that you talk like this about a professor who made us proud and is going for the Nobel prize."
 Yeni Şafak, a pro-government newspaper, ran the headline: "Daron Acemoğlu, one of the new economic advisors of the CHP, could not solve the economic crisis of Armenia."

 Armenia

 Following the 2018 Armenian revolution, opposition leader-turned-Prime Minister Nikol Pashinyan wrote on his Facebook page that Acemoglu told him that he is ready to help Armenia to "restore and develop" its economy.
 Pashinyan and Acemoglu talked via the internet in June 2018.
 Acemoglu met with Deputy Prime Minister Tigran Avinyan in Boston in July 2019.
+In 2020, Acemoglu publicly emphasized the importance of institutional reforms for Armenia’s long-term economic development during interviews related to the country’s post-revolution economic strategy.

+In October 2025, Acemoglu delivered a video message on Armenia's economic development to the meeting of Russian-Armenian billionaire Samvel Karapetyan's Our Way political movement, which was interpreted as joining or endorsing the future party.
+Acemoglu told Agos that he sent a message for their conference, but has "no connection with the party."